xpcoffee/nvim-markdown-adaptor/README.md

 ## Getting started

-### Steps to set up a Google Application
+### Configure a Google Project

-You need an application in order to get credentials to modify your Google Docs.
+You need a correctly configured Google Project in order to get credentials to modify your Google Docs.

 - Create an account & project https://cloud.google.com/apis/docs/getting-started
 - Enable the Google Docs API for the project https://console.cloud.google.com/apis/library/docs.googleapis.com
 - Create an OAuth client ID https://console.cloud.google.com/apis/credentials
-- Download the "OAuth client" secrets file and save it to `/home/rick/.nvim-extension-client-secret.json`
+- Allowlist your account as a test user in the OAuth consent screen settings._OAuth will be blocked for non-allowlisted users until the application gets published._ https://console.cloud.google.com/apis/credentials/consent
-  - TODO: this is currently hardcoded in `google_docs_api.lua`, but should be configured
+- Download the "OAuth client" secrets file and save it.
+We'll reference this file later in `google_client_file_path`.

 ### Installation